education.vic.gov.au

 Unacceptable behaviour in the workplace

 Under Victorian law (Equal Opportunity Act 2010 (Vic), Racial and Religious Tolerance Act 2001 (Vic)) and Commonwealth law (Racial Discrimination Act 1975, Sex Discrimination Act 1984 and Disability Discrimination Act 1992) it is unlawful for employers and educational authorities to sexually harass, victimise or discriminate against employees and students.
-There should be an adequate level of supervision to ensure the safety and welfare of the student in a non-discriminatory and harassment free working environment.
+There must be an adequate level of supervision to ensure the safety and welfare of the student in a non-discriminatory and harassment free working environment.

 Employers have legal responsibilities to do as much as is reasonably practicable to eliminate or reduce risks to employees’ health and safety.
 Employees also have legal responsibilities about how they behave toward others in the workplace.
 Unfortunately, harassment of different kinds does take place in some workplaces, as does bullying in various forms.